Men with Brooms: Plot

 The movie begins with Donald Foley retrieving curling stones from a lake near Long Bay, Ontario.
-Foley dies after retrieving the stones, and a codicil to his will demands that curling rink he formerly coached be re-assembled, and enter a bonspiel to win the Golden Broom by placing a stone containing his ashes on the button.
+Foley dies after retrieving the stones, and a codicil to his will demands that the curling rink he formerly coached be re-assembled, and enter a bonspiel to win the Golden Broom by placing a stone containing his ashes on the button.

 The team's skip, Chris Cutter, had skipped town ten years ago over the shame of failing to call a burnt stone, abandoning his fiancée Julie Foley (Donald's daughter) at the altar, and throwing the team's stones into the lake.
 Chris returns to Long Bay, where he convinces the former members of his team, Neil Bucyk, James Lennox, and Eddie Strombeck, to enter the competition for the Golden Broom.

 While the rink practices for the Golden Broom tournament, Chris tries to make amends with Julie, which is complicated by his feelings for her younger sister Amy.
 Neil deals with his resentment towards his wife, and unhappiness at running a funeral home inherited from his father-in-law.
 Eddie deals with his low sperm count and dissatisfaction about being unable to father children.
 James is working as a minor drug dealer, and tries to raise money to pay off a supplier to whom he is indebted.

 After losing a match to an extremely elderly rink, the team realises they need a coach to be prepared for the bonspiel.
 Chris reconciles with his estranged father Gordon Cutter, so he will coach them.
 Gordon trains the team for the upcoming bonspiel.

 In the first match of the bonspiel, the rink plays another one, skipped by former Olympian Alexander Yount.
 Chris again fails to call a burnt stone, demoralising himself, the rest of his rink, and his father.
 Chris goes drinking at a bar, where Amy meets him and informs him she and Julie have come to an understanding; Julie accepts that he and Amy love one another, and once Chris accepts it they can be together.
 Julie, an astronaut will meanwhile be blasted off into space.
 Chris goes to his mother's grave where he encounters his father; they reconcile, and Gordon tells him to go be with Amy.